San Marcos Growers LogoSan Marcos Growers

 Fabiana imbricata 'Violacea' (Chilean Heather) - An upright fast growing evergreen 5 to 8 foot to nearly the same width shrub that branches well from the base with young stems downy with fine hairs and clad in tightly held gray-green scalelike (tiny, pointed, three-angled) foliage.
 From late spring well into summer appear the tight clusters of lightly fragrant flared tip tubular ¾ inch long violet purple flowers along the stem tips.
 Plant in full to part sun in a well drained unamended soil and water occasionally to infrequently.
 This is a drought tolerant plant once established and it tolerant to moderate frosts, so useful in USDA zones 7a and above.
 Prune in later summer to fall after flowering to shape or reduce stature.
 This beautiful shrub is attractive to hummingbirds and other pollinators yet seems resistant to predation by deer and rabbits.
 It is also noted as being fire resistant.
 Fabiana imbricata is native to dry upland slopes of the Andes in Bolivia, Chile and Argentina.
 The genus is named for Francisco Fabian y Fuero (1719-1801) a Spanish clergyman and horticulturist who later in life resided Mexico and was the Bishop of Puebla.
 The specific epithet refers to the tight imbricated foliage.
 The common name Chilean Heather is a bit of a misnomer as the plant is not in the Heather family, the Ericaceae, but is in the Nightshade family, the Solanaceae, but in a bit of convergent evolution with unrelated plants adapting to similar environmental conditions, this plant from Chile does very much resemble some Erica species from South Africa.
 For this reason it is also called "False Heather" but in Chile it is called Pichi.
 This violet form received the coveted Royal Horticultural Society's Award of Garden Merit in 1993.
 We first grew the white flowering species from 1990 until 1993 from cuttings taken off a plant growing in the University of California Santa Barbara botanical collection (then managed by John Bleck) and were later given the 'Violacea' form by Dylan Hannon, now the curator of the conservatory at the Huntington Botanic Gardens, and grew it from 1992 until 1994.
 When we first "introduced" this plant we thought it new to cultivation but Fabiana imbricata was introduced into cultivation in England in 1838 and the 'Violacea' cultivar in 1854.
 In Liberty Hyde Baily's 1928 edition of The Standard Cyclopedia it was noted that “It is a rather common shrub ion S. California where it blooms at different seasons."
 We discontinued growing these interesting plants only because they did not sell that well for us, and they also did not hold up nice looking that long in containers.

-This information about Fabiana imbricata 'Violacea' displayed is based on research conducted in our horticultural library and from reliable online resources.
-We also will relate observations made about it as it grows in our nursery gardens and other gardens we have visited, as well how the crops have performed in containers in our nursery field.
-We will also incorporate comments that we receive from others and we welcome hearing from anyone with additional information, particularly if they can share any cultural information that would aid others in growing it.
+The information about Fabiana imbricata 'Violacea' displayed on this web page is based on our research conducted in the nursery's horticultural library and from reliable online resources.
+We also include observations made about it as it grows in our nursery gardens and other gardens we have visited, as well how the crops have performed in containers in our nursery field.
+We will also incorporate comments we receive from others and welcome hearing from anyone with additional information, particularly if they can share cultural information that would aid others in growing this plant.